-Nankhumwa launches K10 Million primary schools football and netball trophy
+Nankhumwa launches 10 Million Malawi Kwacha trophy

-As part of promoting sports activities in his constituency, Member of Parliament (MP) for Mulanje Central Constituency Kondwani Nankhumwa who is also Leader of Opposition in the National Assembly on Saturday launched the K10 Million Primary Schools Football and Netball trophy.
+As part of promoting sports activities in his constituency, Member of Parliament (MP) for Mulanje Central Constituency Kondwani Nankhumwa who is also Leader of Opposition in the Malawi National Assembly on Saturday launched the K10 Million Primary Schools Football and Netball trophy.

 The launch took place at Chisitu Primary School Ground in Mulanje.

-Speaking at the event, Nankhumwa said he is a leader who believes in promoting sports activitites at grassroot level hence launching the trophy.
+Speaking at the event, Nankhumwa said he is a leader who believes in promoting sports activities at grassroot level hence launching the trophy.

-“I am very glad today that I am here to preside over the lauch of this trophy here at Chisitu.
+“I am very glad today that I am here to preside over the launch of this trophy here at Chisitu.
 The main aim of this trophy is to promote sports among primary school going learners.
 We want to them to have the chance to participate in sports activities for them to grow well and heathier in the communities.
 I observed that young children love sports very much they lack chance and this is why I decided to bring to them this trophy worth K10 Million where they will enjoy sports,” said Nankhumwa.

 He added that the trophy was planned to be launched last year but due to COVID-19 restrictions where sports activities were banned, the launch was then put on hold.